Qualifying

 What 'bad credit' means for New Mexico business loans

-Most conventional New Mexico lenders apply the SBA Small Business Scoring Service (SBSS) alongside owner FICO.
-SBSS scores range 0–300; the SBA preferred 7(a) threshold is typically 155+.
-Owner FICO below 620 and SBSS below 140 are standard sub-prime territory.
+Most conventional New Mexico lenders still reference the SBA Small Business Scoring Service (SBSS) alongside owner FICO, though the SBA sunset its mandatory 155+ SBSS gating threshold for 7(a) Small Loans effective March 1, 2026 (SBA Procedural Notice 5000-875701) — lenders now set their own credit-scoring bar, commonly still in the 140–165 range.
+Owner FICO below 620 remains the standard sub-prime marker.
 New Mexico's economy is shaped by a unique combination: the federal laboratory corridor — Los Alamos National Laboratory (LANL), Sandia National Laboratories in Albuquerque, and White Sands Missile Range — generates a dense cluster of defense-technology, cybersecurity, and scientific services SMBs.
 The Permian Basin oil and gas sector extends into Southeastern New Mexico (Eddy and Lea counties), anchoring a robust energy-services SMB ecosystem.
 Tourism to Santa Fe, Taos, and Carlsbad Caverns sustains hospitality, arts, and retail small businesses with cyclical revenue profiles.
 Credit events tied to oil price volatility, federal contract cycles, or tourism seasonality are viewed differently by mission lenders than chronic financial distress.
 The SBA Office of Advocacy identifies New Mexico as one of the most rural states in the nation, with significant capital-access gaps in tribal communities, Hispano villages, and the Permian Basin energy corridor.

 New Mexico CDFI partners that serve sub-prime borrowers